From 1987, one of this past week’s movies, a Wal-Mart Blu-ray Dump Bin find.

 With all the nukes gone, do the world’s superpowers revert to pre-Hiroshima/Nagasaki warfare, i.e. conventional bombs and bullets?
 Is Superman going to have to collect and deposit all the world’s munitions into outer space, as well?
 And then turn his attention to arrows and blades, after global weaponry reverts to the pre-gunpowder era?

 Intelligent as he’s supposed to be, Superman, in this sequel, hasn’t quite figured out that it’s not the insidious tools mankind has at its disposal which determine war and peace.
 It’s the imperfect nature of mankind itself which leads to conflicts, both large and small.

 There’s always going to be somebody, whether in a large group or among individuals, scheming for new ways to take what somebody else has, by force or by stealth.
 Sad, but true.

 Utopia, the earthly embodiment of mankind’s perfection, is simply not attainable.
 Superman is merely Superman, not God.
-At the end of the movie, Superman kind of realizes that, but, then again, not really.
+At the end of the movie, Superman sort of realizes that, but not really.

 It did provide me with some food for thought, though.
 Well worth the $7.99 I forked over to rescue the disc from the dump bin.